 Special Educational Needs and Disabilities (SEND)

 At Luton Primary School we pride ourselves on catering for children of all abilities.
 Some children will be identified as having SEND and will need additional support to access the curriculum and make good progress alongside their peers.
-We are proud to have been awarded the Inclusion Quality Mark, Centre of Excellence Award in May 2022 in recognition of our inclusive practice.
-Our Inclusion Team is lead by Mrs Victoria Heyworth, Assistant Head Teacher/SENCO and Mrs Maggie Foreman, SENCO.
+We are proud to have been awarded the Inclusion Quality Mark, Flagship School in May 2025 in recognition of our inclusive practice.

 SEND Local Offer